 Yes, it’s true, he touched people, men and women, on their genitals sometimes while adjusting them in asana.
 Some students were traumatized by this, some were not.
 Few who experienced it or saw it and knew it was wrong challenged him on it.
 Many enabled.
 This fact is deeply disappointing, but not criminal.
 Because, news flash, unless you’ve been living under a rock for the last few months (or maybe if you’re a man, sorrynotsorry) we all now know that we live in a culture where pretty much everyone - every institution, workplace, family, and community - enables.
 To publicly humiliate enablers does nothing to help heal survivors.
 It’s just more abuse, albeit coming from a place that seems justified.
 It’s not.

 I have not seen nor heard of ANY evidence of actual collusion or aiding and abetting of the behavior - that is, “honeypotting” - in any of his family or students, and that’s encouraging.
 There is no excuse, however, in modern society to do the things he did.
 So, I am not excusing him.
 These grievous instances of a beloved, brilliant man’s deep flaws - of his own “panic and emptiness” and his refusal to change his behavior, his "relapses" - sadden, anger and upset me to this day.
-For this reason, I’ve chosen to remove his photo from Ashtanga Yoga Northampton, at least for now.
+For this reason, I’ve chosen to remove his photo from Ashtanga Yoga Northampton.
 It’s not respectful to his victims, nor is it healing having it up there, not only for myself, but for anyone of the students that practices with us who may also be sexual assault survivors, to see it every day.

 Nevertheless, I believe in the inherent goodness of people, that they can rise above their flaws, rise above the panic and emptiness that haunts them to reveal the loving light of their true and essentially noblest being.
 Few things have convinced me more of this truth than Ashtanga Yoga.
 I love my Ashtanga sadhana; it has literally saved my life.
 I am dedicated to and believe wholly in the Ashtanga practice and what it has to offer the world - this beautiful eight-limbed practice to knowing who we are that Sri K. Pattabhi Jois shared lovingly - yes, lovingly and compassionately - with my teachers, and which they lovingly and compassionately shared with me.
 I practice it and teach it with reverence - not for the man who shared it with us, but for the students.
 It is a brilliant and wise system that has brought me great solace and beauty, and through it, I hope to continue to serve those who wish to find some solace and beauty in their lives to, too.